dittorahmat/realtorca_scraper/README.md

-# Realtor.com Scraper
+# Realtor.ca Scraper

 In this sample code, we will scrape data from a Real Estate website (Realtor.com), using the hidden API.

 This code includes :

-Web Scraping
+*Web Scraping

-Output Data in PostgreSQL
+*Output Data in PostgreSQL

-Data Extraction
+*Data Extraction

-Web Scraping for Data Science
+*Web Scraping for Data Science

-Data Mining
+*Data Mining

-Data Scraping & Data Cleaning
+*Data Scraping & Data Cleaning